KariminK/file-uploader/readme.md

 **Reach** is minimialistic file-management platform.
 It allows users to make accounts, perform CRUD on folders, Upload, view and delete files.
 Files are stored in Cloudinary, while other info is stored in postgresql database.

+# Preview-link

+This site is deployed at [Koyeb](https://hard-cassie-karimin-5f90ed6e.koyeb.app/)

 ## Requirements to run locally

 - Postgresql instance